heathermiller/spores/README.md

 ### Stable Paths

+The body of spores cannot refer to an object whose fully qualified name is not a stable path.
 A **stable path** is an expression which only contains selections and identifiers (no applications, for example), and for which each selected entity is _stable_.
 In this context, _stable_ means that the entity or object in question is introduced by object definitions or by value definitions of non-volatile types.

 Adapted from the Scala Language specification (section 3.1), a _path_ is defined to be one of the following: